mdhasanuzzamanbp/commercial-retail-site-due-diligence-wake-county/README.md

 The GIS analysis should therefore be considered a screening and decision-support tool, rather than a substitute for property-level engineering, environmental, legal, or regulatory due diligence.

-Limitations
+## Limitations

 Mapped wetlands and flood-hazard areas in GIS should be treated as screening information rather than substitutes for field verification or regulatory determinations.
 Similarly, road-access scoring provides a comparative assessment of accessibility based on the available road characteristics but does not establish legal access, driveway approval, traffic capacity, or transportation permitting.
-For final decision, field assessment is necessary to consider other factors such as cost, utility, drainage etc. for long term planning.
+For final decision, field assessment is necessary to consider other factors such as cost, utility, drainage, etc. for long-term planning.

-QA/QC

-Before spatial analysis, datasets were reprojected to a consistent coordinate reference system EPSG: 2264, and invalid geometries were corrected using the Fix Geometries tool.
-Spatial indexes were created to improve spatial processing efficiency.
-Spatial overlay results, candidate classifications, MCE weights, final scores, rankings, and map outputs were also reviewed for clarity and consistency.